olivia-em/docblog/src/physcomp/week5.md

 I didn't really understand how controling speed vs. direction worked until I saw one of the schematics (figure 10) in the reading.
 The H-bridge figure made it clear how alternating the closed and open transistors would reverse the polarity of the motor.
 There were a few things
-I do have a few questions about; I didn't understand how to find / what the difference is between a unipolar and bipolar stepper motor.
+I do have a few questions about; I didn't understand the different use cases for a bipolar vs. unipolar stepper motor.
 Also, why is it better to use a transistor instead of a relay when powering a a DC motor, if relays don't require a protection diode?

 #### Readings